William Juxon: Education

-Juxon was the son of Richard Juxon and was born probably in Chichester, and educated at the local grammar school, The Prebendal School.
+Juxon was the son of Richard Juxon and was born probably in Chichester, and was educated at the local grammar school, The Prebendal School.
 He then went on to Merchant Taylors' School, London, and St John's College, Oxford, where he was elected to a scholarship in 1598.

 Ecclesiastical offices

 Juxon studied law at Oxford, but afterwards took holy orders, and in 1609 became vicar of St Giles' Church, Oxford, where he stayed until he became rector of Somerton, Oxfordshire in 1615.
-In December 1621, he succeeded his friend, William Laud, as President (i.e. head) of St John's College, and in 1626 and 1627 he was Vice-Chancellor of the University of Oxford.
+In December 1621, he succeeded his friend, William Laud, as President of St John's College, and in 1626 and 1627 he was Vice-Chancellor of the University of Oxford.
 Juxon soon obtained other important positions, including that in 1632 of Clerk of the Closet to King Charles I.

 In 1627, he was made Dean of Worcester and in 1632 he was nominated to the See of Hereford and resigned the presidency of St John's in January 1633.
 Though he legally became Bishop of Hereford by the confirmation of his election in late July 1633, he never took up duties at Hereford, as in October 1633 he was consecrated Bishop of London in succession to Laud.